 Are there any Reddit rules?

-As a general rule, reddiquette dictates that you should be a civilized person and remember that there's always a human being at the other side of the screen.
-Of course, no self-promotion or spam is allowed.
+As a general rule, reddiquette dictates that you should be a civilized person and remember that there's always a human being on the other side of the screen.
+Of course, no spam or trolling is allowed.
+While self-promotion is permitted, it's only tolerated in moderation.
 Just be mindful about what you do, try to be respectful of others, and you will be fine.

 Do subreddits have extra rules?

 Yes, beyond the logical etiquette, each subreddit has its own rules that you should read and abide by when posting or commenting.
-Some subreddits — like r/pics — may only accept image submissions and no external links, for example.
-Others will require you to be more descriptive in your posts, like r/science.
+Some subreddits — like r/pics (opens in new tab) — may only accept image submissions and no external links, for example.
+Others will require you to be more descriptive in your posts, like r/science (opens in new tab).
+It's always a good idea to read a subreddits rules before you make a submission.

 What's a "flair"?